 The pebble-dash stucco that was once on the exterior of the house is still on the interior walls and ceiling of the sleeping porch, perhaps because it had been protected from wear and tear.
 The dated floors, low light, and the gray walls conspired to make the room seem more cavelike and quirky than airy and woodsy.
 At first, we didn’t know what to make of the space.

-So on moving day, we tasked a team to pull up the carpet and tile and found a perfect, glorious tongue-and-groove pine floor with the original olive paint intact.
+So on moving day, we tasked a team to pull up the carpet and tile and found a perfect, glorious tongue-and-groove cypress floor with the original olive paint intact.
 With a color-matched fresh coat and some indirect lighting, the spirit of the room is renewed.

 There is no wondering what FLW was thinking.
 It is like reclining on the patio of a north woods cottage watching the stars twinkle overhead.